Need to Know How to Expunge a Record in NJ?

-Experienced expungement attorney Anthony J. Vecchio regularly handles the expungement process for clients seeking to clear their criminal records.
+Experienced New Jersey expungement lawyer Anthony J. Vecchio regularly handles the expungement process for clients seeking to clear their criminal records.
 He gives these cases utmost priority and has a “next-day” turnaround system for each stage of the process.
 Contact Anthony anytime to get the process started.

 A better question would be, “How do you get the various agencies who have records on you to remove or destroy them?”

 Criminal records are never destroyed.
 However, they can be “extracted and isolated” by these agencies from public view if those agencies are ordered to do so.

 These agencies include the New Jersey State Police, the New Jersey Attorney General’s Office, the county prosecutor’s office, sheriff’s department and probation department in whatever county you were prosecuted in, as well as the local police department and municipal court in the town you were arrested or charged in.

 How do you force these agencies to remove and isolate your records?
 By hiring an expungement attorney who will then ask a Superior Court Judge to do so through filing an expungement petition along with other legal documents, paying a filing fee, and properly serving the appropriate state agencies with the petition and supporting items.

 Once the process is completed, the records will be removed from public view and you will be lawfully entitled to answer, “no” to any question regarding the expungement records or underlying incident.

 Who is Eligible for a New Jersey Expungement?